 409G Communication and Conflict Management.

 (3) Study of the role of communication in conflict.

-Consideration of the major theories of conflict management.
-Prerequisite: COMM 130; ENG 180 and
+management.
+Prerequisite: COMM 130; ENG 180 and 280.

 410G Advanced Interpersonal Communication.
 (3) Study of theory, concepts and methodology relevant to communication in close relationships.
 Examination of the dynamics and management of interaction within these contexts.
 Prerequisites: COMM 130 with a grade of C or bigber; COMM 311 with a grade of C or bigber; COMM 344; ENG 180 and 280.